LunarVim/colorgen-nvim/README.md

  Comment = 'gray - i'
 ```

-The format is `foreground background style`
+The format is `foreground background style special`

 The `-` is used skip a particular section and replace it with `NONE`